Ordnance Survey: Custom products

-Ordnance Survey also offers OS Custom Made, a print-on-demand service based on digital raster data that allows a customer to specify the area of the map or maps desired.
+The Ordnance Survey also offers OS Custom Made, a print-on-demand service based on digital raster data that allows a customer to specify the area of the map or maps desired.
 Two scales are offered – 1:50,000 (equivalent to 40 km by 40 km) or 1:25,000 (20 km by 20 km) – and the maps may be produced either folded or flat for framing or wall mounting.
 Customers may provide their own titles and cover images for folded maps.

-Ordnance Survey also produces more detailed custom mapping to order, at 1:1,250 or 1:500 (Siteplan), from its large-scale digital data.
+The Ordnance Survey also produces more detailed custom mapping to order, at 1:1,250 or 1:500 (Siteplan), from its large-scale digital data.
 Custom scales may also be produced from the enlargement or reduction of the existing scales.

 Educational mapping

-Ordnance Survey supplies reproductions of its maps from the early 1970s to the 1990s for educational use.
+The Ordnance Survey supplies reproductions of its maps from the early 1970s to the 1990s for educational use.
 These are widely seen in schools both in Britain and in former British colonies, either as stand-alone geographic aids or as part of geography textbooks or workbooks.

-During the 2000s, in an attempt to increase schoolchildren's awareness of maps, Ordnance Survey offered a free OS Explorer Map to every 11-year-old in UK primary education.
+During the 2000s, in an attempt to increase schoolchildren's awareness of maps, the Ordnance Survey offered a free OS Explorer Map to every 11-year-old in UK primary education.
 By the end of 2010, when the scheme closed, over 6 million maps had been given away.
 The scheme was replaced by free access to the Digimap for Schools service provided by EDINA for eligible schools.

-With the trend away from paper products towards geographical information systems (GISs), Ordnance Survey has been looking into ways of ensuring schoolchildren are made aware of the benefits of GISs and has launched "MapZone", an interactive child-orientated website featuring learning resources and map-related games.

-Ordnance Survey publishes a quarterly journal, principally for geography teachers, called Mapping News.
+With the trend away from paper products towards geographical information systems (GISs), the Ordnance Survey has been looking into ways of ensuring schoolchildren are made aware of the benefits of GISs and has launched "MapZone", an interactive child-orientated website featuring learning resources and map-related games.
+The Ordnance Survey publishes a quarterly journal, principally for geography teachers, called Mapping News.